Skip to Content

 How long does a hearing test take?

-A good audiologist will take their time and allow for around an hour to fully assess your hearing ability, however, the actual hearing test will take about 20-30 minutes to complete.
+A good audiologist will take their time and allow for around an hour to fully assess your hearing ability; however, the actual hearing test will take about 20-30 minutes to complete.
 After that, your audiologist will go through your diagnosis thoroughly using your audiogram results and list the options available to you.

-They will help you decide, if needed, the best hearing solution for you and your hearing loss needs along with making plans for your hearing aid fitting, follow-up appointment, and treatment going forward.
+They will help you decide, if needed, the best hearing solution for you and your hearing loss needs, along with making plans for your hearing aid fitting, follow-up appointment, and treatment going forward.
 Depending on availability and the hearing aid model, they might be able to fit and program your hearing aid then and there.

 Hearing tests in clinics

-Hearing tests, also known as audiometric evaluations or audiograms, are a crucial aspect of hearing healthcare in clinics.
-These tests are used to determine the nature and level of an individual's hearing loss, if any, and to guide the selection and fitting of hearing aids or other assistive devices that would support their hearing healthcare going forward.
+These tests are used to determine the nature and level of a person's hearing loss, if any, and to guide the selection and fitting of hearing aids or other assistive devices that would support their hearing healthcare going forward.

 The results will also be used to monitor the progression of hearing loss over time and to evaluate the effectiveness of any treatment that is provided.